soobinrho/python-visualize-my-math-classes/README.md

 # Overview
 Scripts visualizing all of my math classes.
+Every script is at `VisualizeMyMath.ipynb`.

 # Examples